-- b) cut avocado in half and twist; pull pit with fingertips - c) cut avocado in half and twist; pry pit out with tweezers - 19.
-When served with other fruit, avocados are considered - a) a nutrient booster c) used to improve eyesight - b) a diet food d) a dietary supplement - 20.
-How does a restaurant benefit when "California" is identified as a source of origin on menus? - a) consumers perceive restaurant will use fresh ingredients - b) consumers perceive restaurant sources high-quality ingredients - c) consumers perceive a positive halo effect of the restaurant - d) all of the above - 21.
-Which menu category are operators using avocados the most? - a) Cocktails c) Bread Appetizers (i.e. toast) - b) Desserts d) Salads

-22. Fresh California Avocados are grown .

-- a) March September
+18. The best way to remove the pit for rom an avocado is a) cut avocado in half and twist; put knife in pit and twist out b) cut avocado in half and twist; pull pit with fingertips c) cut avocado in half and twist; pry pit out with tweezers 19.
+When served with other fruit, avo ocados are considered a) a nutrient booster c) used to improve eyesight b) a diet food d) a dietary supplement 20.
+How does a restaurant benefit w menus? hen "California" is identified as a source of origin on a) consumers perceive restaurar nt will use fresh ingredients b) consumers perceive restaurar nt sources high-quality ingredients c) consumers perceive a positive e halo effect of the restaurant d) all of the above 21.
+Which menu category are operate tors using avocados the most? a) Cocktails c) Bread Appetizers (i.e. toast) b) Desserts d) Salads 22.
+Fresh California Avocados are g rown a) March - September b) Year-round c) June - October d) March - June 23.
+The avocado containsm g of cholesterol andgrams of trans fat. a) 1 and 3 c) 0 and 5 b) 0 and 0 d) 2 and 0 24.
+What is the ratio of avocado flow ers becoming an avocado? a) 1 in 20 c) 1 in 10,000 b) 1 in 1 d) 1 in 100,000

-- b) Year-round

-- c) June October

-- d) March June

-23. The avocado contains mg of cholesterol and grams of trans fat.

-- a) 1 and 3 c) 0 and 5

-- b) 0 and 0 d) 2 and 0

-- 24. What is the ratio of avocado flowers becoming an avocado?

-- a) 1 in 20 c) 1 in 10,000

-- b) 1 in 1 d) 1 in 100,000